School Handbook

 absences

-All students are expected to attend school daily.
-If your child must be absent, please call the attendance line to let us know (503-356-2051).
-Some excusable reasons for absence include illness, quarantine, bereavement, family illness, inclement weather, religious instruction or emergencies.
-Please note that vacations are recorded as unexcused absences per District policy.
 In the event that a student is absent for ten consecutive days, the student will be dropped from the roll and must be reactivated upon return to school.
 Please make every effort to schedule your child's appointments, family vacations, music lessons, etc. around the school day and calendar.
 Missed instructional time, even in small increments, quickly adds up and impacts your child's overall learning.

 tardiness

 It is very important for your child to be on time to school so that they start the day with everyone else.
-The school day begins promptly at 8:30am.
-Children who arrive after 8:30am are recorded as tardy.
+The school day begins promptly at 8:15am.
+Children who arrive after 8:15am are recorded as tardy.
 In order to get your child off to a good start in the morning, and prevent disruption of classes, please help your child be at school on time.
-If you child arrives after 8:30am, you must park and escort him/her to the office to obtain an admit slip.
+If you child arrives after 8:15am, you must park and escort him/her to the office to obtain an admit slip.

 Emergency Drills and Closures